 this khoya matar makhana recipe is a pretty simple and straightforward punjabi recipe. the way i make my everyday punjabi gravy recipes and sabzis, minus the khoya and cream. another curry recipe where khoya is added is kaju khoya recipe.

-makhana or fox nuts are always there in the kitchen. usually i roast them and keep in an air tight box. these puffed makhana make for a healthy snacking any time of the day. if you do not have makhana, then simply make the curry with peas and khoya. instead of makhana you can also add paneer/cottage cheese (check recipe notes for details). i also prepare another light & simple version of matar makhana, without the addition of khoya.
+makhana or fox nuts are always there in the kitchen. usually i roast them and keep in an air tight box. these puffed makhana make for a healthy snacking any time of the day. you can also make makhana raita. if you do not have makhana, then simply make the curry with peas and khoya. instead of makhana you can also add paneer/cottage cheese (check recipe notes for details). i also prepare another light & simple version of matar makhana, without the addition of khoya.

 for the khoya or evaporated milk, you can either make at home or get from outside. the main flavor and taste factor in this dish, comes from the khoya. the subtle sweetness and creaminess in the gravy, is due to the khoya. the curry is mildly spiced with light sweet and tangy notes.